caberger/deploy/README.md

     scp ~/test.txt server:~/
     ssh server "ls -l ~"
 ```

+In the above example we have set the alias __server__ for your server.
+You can choose an arbitrary alias, and use that as the first argument to ssh instead of the full qualified domain name of your server.
+The alias is used to enter the required information into your .ssh/config file on the runner under that name.

 See [demo.yml](.github/workflows/demo.yml) for a more detailled example.

 Debugging your ssh commands